How will I study?

 Each pair of tables has a tutor who is on hand to guide you through the activities for the session.
 Tutors will also provide feedback on assignments and give you a chance to ask for help with any aspect of the course.

-Most courses will have some assessed coursework and a final exam.
+The majority of our courses are assessed overall by a combination of these weekly assignments with a final exam.
 In first and second year we have 'open book' exams where you can use a textbook and your notes.
 This is because we want you to concentrate on understanding and using the ideas and concepts involved instead of just memorising procedures.

 After first year we have some courses which are assessed entirely by combinations of individual or group reports and presentations to groups of other students.